jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 ### Common rules for creating issues and pull requests

 1) Issue title must not exceed 50 characters(Github recommends title of 50 characters or less).
-2) Issue title in the form **[Type of issue]** Issue content.
+2) Issue title in the form **[Type of issue]** content about issue.
-3) If issue title contains issue details, do not duplicate them.
+3) If issue title contains details, do not duplicate them.
 Example :
    - [ ] add: add README.md
    - [x] add: README.md
-5) Issue content should be written semantically so that it can be inferred what kind of content it is.
+5) Content about issue should be written semantically so that it can be inferred what kind of content it is.
 Example :
    - [ ] [BUG] Process of initial is not working
    - [x] [BUG] Initialization error due to dependency conflict in Package.json
 6) Please fill in the description section of the issue form in accordance with the 5W1 principle.